Why You Need to Add Squats to Your Exercise Routine

 Exercise is an essential component of anti-aging medicine.
 It strengthens your muscles, including your heart, burns fat and relieves stress.
 You also become more resistant to the effects of stress by exercising.
 Aerobic exercise is good at achieving these goals, but there’s one particular exercise that combines both aerobic activity and all necessary strengthening through resistance…THE SQUAT!

-By now, you should be convinced that squats work a lot of muscles…but the downside to that incredible benefit is that squats are hard…if done properly, very hard.
+By now, you should be convinced that squats work a lot of muscles…but the downside to that incredible benefit is that squats are hard…if done correctly, very hard.
 That may be the reason why so many people find excuses not to do them.
 But there are no shortcuts, so be tough, plunge in and do them.

 Gradually your body will adapt to the pain, and while you may never learn to love them, the benefits they deliver will ensure that you don’t neglect them on that dreaded phrase: “LEG DAY.”